 Financial instruments Classifications

-Cash and cash equivalents LAR
+Cash LAR

-Receivables LAR
+Loan receivable LAR

 Accounts payable and accrued liabilities OFL

+Deferred premium on flow-through shares OFL

 The fair value of these assets and liabilities approximates their respective carrying amounts due to their short term nature.
 The Company does not currently hold any financial instruments that would be included in the classification of available for sale.